DORA vs HITRUST CSF

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulation enhancing digital operational resilience in the financial sector against ICT disruptions like cyberattacks.
-It employs a risk-based, proportional approach mandating proactive strategies for 20 financial entity types and critical third-party providers (CTPPs), entering full application on January 17, 2025.
+It employs a risk-based, proportional approach mandating proactive strategies for 20 financial entity types and critical third-party providers (CTPPs), which entered full application on January 17, 2025.

 Key Components